 Method 1: Using the Inbuilt Uninstall Function

-1. Open Magisk app by tapping on its icon.
+1. Open the Magisk app by tapping on its icon.
 Then scroll down until you see the uninstall option.

 2. Click on the uninstall button.